pgsleepy/ultimatexr.io-1/content/docs/multiplayer/technical-overview.md

 # Technical Overview

-The following overview is highly technical and intended for programmers who want to learn more about the details of how multiplayer functionality is implemented in UltimateXR.
+The following overview is highly technical and intended for developers who want to learn more about the details of how multiplayer functionality is implemented in UltimateXR.

 ## Simplified connection diagram